 On completion of this unit, you will be able to …

-… Understand the distinct types of software ecosystems and how they function
+… Understand the distinct types of software ecosystems and how they function.

-… Learn about the various security threats that can arise in a software ecosystem
+… Learn about the various security threats that can arise in a software ecosystem.

-… understand how google handles security in their ecosystem
+… understand how Google handles security in their ecosystem.

-… understand the role of the cloud in mobile security ecosystem.
+… understand the role of the cloud in mobile security ecosystems.

 Introduction

-The mobile software ecosystem refers to cooperation and interplay between the mobile users, mobile apps and their developers, mobile device manufacturers and app markets themselves.
-There are billions of mobile device users, millions of apps and app developers, thousands of mobile device manufacturers and several mobile app markets and platforms with two of them being the most well-known and widely used, Google Play Store and Apple Store.
+The mobile software ecosystem refers to cooperation and interplay between mobile users, mobile apps and their developers, mobile device manufacturers, and app markets.
+There are billions of mobile device users, millions of apps and app developers, thousands of mobile device manufacturers, and several mobile app markets and platforms – with two of them being the most well-known and widely used: Google Play Store and Apple Store.
 In this unit we will discuss each of the application distribution platforms of Google and Apple and how they interact with both app developers and users.
 We will show the application development phases from the perspective of ecosystem interaction and how app monetization can be achieved.
-Part of the revenues goes to the market store distribution platform, each company (in this case Google and Apple) have their own models of contract conditions for app distributions.
+A part of the revenues goes to the market store distribution platform; each company (in this case Google and Apple) has their own models of contract conditions for app distribution.

-Application distribution platforms do not only distribute the apps as they are, however, they play a crucial role in app security by ensuring protection from malware, spyware, and other security threats.
-Each of the platforms have their security scanning policies even before the app becomes available in respective app stores.
-Also next to distribution and security, app stores offer different monetization policies for the app developers to benefit from their work.
-Of course, part of the profit will go to the maintainer of the app store (in this case Google and Apple).
-In this unit we will discuss all of these aspects for both main app ecosystems: Google Play and Apple store.
+Application distribution platforms do not only simply distribute the apps, however; they also play a crucial role in app security by ensuring protection from malware, spyware, and other security threats.
+Each of the platforms have their security scanning policies even before the app becomes available in the respective app stores.
+Also, in addition to distribution and security, app stores offer different monetization policies for the app developers to benefit from their work.
+Of course, part of the profit will go to the maintainer of the app store (in this case Google or Apple).
+In this unit, we will discuss all these aspects for both main app ecosystems: Google Play and Apple Store.

 6.1 Google play

-Google Play is the official app store for Android OS based devices that serves as digital distribution service that is developed and maintained by Google.
-It provides applications, games, books, movies, and other digital content for the users.
+Google Play is the official app store for Android OS-based devices; it serves as a digital distribution service that is developed and maintained by Google.
+It provides applications, games, books, movies, and other digital content for users.
 It is the primary marketplace for Android apps.
-Google Play was released in 2012 by merging and centralizing the Android Market (specialized in Android App distribution), Google Music, Google Movies and Google eBook store in one distribution platform.
-The number of available Android applications has reached to 2.7 million in the Goole Play Store [STA 2023], making Google Play the most widely used app store in the market.
+Google Play was released in 2012 by merging and centralizing the Android Market (specialized in Android app distribution), Google Music, Google Movies, and Google eBook stores in one distribution platform.
+The number of available Android applications in the Google Play Store has reached 2.7 million [STA 2023], making Google Play the most widely used app store in the market.
 Though Android devices allow for other app stores to be used, more than 90% of the apps downloaded in an Android device come from Google Play Store [DC 2023].

-Android was introduced in 2007 as a mobile operating system, targeting open-source model of software where everyone was invited to contribute to the development.
-In the beginning this faced a range of hesitance from the device manufacturers that were used to producing devices working with closed-source operating systems such as e.g., Microsoft [Mob 2008].
+Android was introduced in 2007 as a mobile operating system offering an open-source model of software where everyone was invited to contribute to the development.
+In the beginning this faced a range of resistance from the device manufacturers, which were used to producing devices working with closed-source operating systems such as, for example, Microsoft [Mob 2008].
 In the beginning only HTC agreed to produce Android-based devices [Mob 2008].
 Despite the resistance, Google remained committed to the principles of open platforms, emphasizing the benefits of collaboration, innovation, and a thriving developer community.
 The company continued to refine and enhance Android, making it more robust, feature-rich, and user-friendly with each iteration.

-Over time Android OS as well as Google Play (its official app store) came to share more than 70% of the app store market [MARKT 2021].
+Over time Android OS and Google Play (its official app store) came to control more than 70% of the app store market [MARKT 2021].

 6.1.1 Application lifecycle in Google Play Store